Armandaleg Music

 He first sang live in the late 1970s, but was always a reluctant performer, preferring to write and share his music with small groups and friends in more intimate surroundings.
 Working as an illustrator and journalist as his day job, Mike met and encouraged many musicians in those early days.
 He started his own marketing and publishing business in 1989, and largely withdrew from the music scene before quitting completely in 1997, when his twin daughters were born.

 Sixteen years later he picked up his guitar and found his true voice.
 Encouraged by a few artists he’d supported through his newspaper columns and blogs, he began to write music again.
 Returning with a greater depth and sensitivity that comes with maturity, there were some thought-provoking new songs, and re-workings of earlier numbers to match life’s experience too.
 It took time.
-The hairline receded, the hair colour changed (naturally), the keys changed.
+The hairline receded, the hair colour changed (naturally), the keys moved up and down.

 There were several self-recorded albums between 2014 and 2019, released on digital platforms, with CDs largely being sold at gigs.
 Live performances increased as Mike grew in confidence, playing his original material at folk clubs, festivals and other happenings in the Midlands and South West.
 He also became a popular support act, opening for artists such as O’Hooley & Tidow, Ange Hardy, Steve Ashley, Tir na nOg, Edwina Hayes, Breton ‘power folk’ icon Dom Duff, Canadian indie-folk musician Sarah Jane Scouten, and Reg Meuross.
 Mike was also a founder member of the ‘Folk Treble’ events in his local area, working with musicians such as Daria Kulesh, Kim Lowings, Colin Pitts and Katie Grace Harris.